BaoPham92/TextAnimation/ReadMe.md

 I decided to make a nice text animation for the landing page.
 Definitely would say I almost ripped my brain up trying to figure out how to chain animations on the same element.

-From 2 days of reading docs, experimenting, guides, incorrect code implementation due to keyframe timings, I finally made a texts animate using CSS3 Animate.
+From 2 days of reading docs, experimenting, guides, incorrect code implementation due to keyframe timings, I finally made animated texts using CSS3 @keyframes.

 ----------------------------------------------------------